krtb/algorithm-testing-sandbox/AlgoCasts/exercises/tree/treeNotes.md

 * Remove Func
   * would use `filter helper`
   * when calling filter on array, `does NOT modify original array`
-  * Use cases: org chart for example, don't care about everyone on top
   * EX BELOW

 ```js